-- Income tax and capital gains tax are both assessed for a tax year which runs from 6 April to the following 5 April. - Shortly after 5 April SA returns or a notice to complete a return are issued by HMRC. - 31 October following non-electronic returns need to be submitted to HMRC by this date. - 31 January following final date for submission of the return and all outstanding tax to be paid. - There is an automatic penalty of £100 for late filing of the return. - Further penalties may be due if the filing of the return is significantly delayed.
+- Income tax and capital gains tax are both assessed for a tax year which runs from 6 April to the following 5 April. - Shortly after 5 April a notice to complete a return is issued by HMRC. - 31 October following non-electronic returns (where you have requested a paper return from HMRC or downloaded a blank return) need to be submitted to HMRC by this date.

+- 31 January following final date for submission of the return and all outstanding tax to be paid. - There is an automatic penalty of £100 for late filing of the return. - Further penalties may be due if the filing of the return is significantly delayed.
 These may run into hundreds of pounds.